kalaverin/everywox/README.md

 ### Optional steps

-6. Also install cargo packaging upgrade tool by run 'cargo install cargo-update'.
+6. Also install cargo packaging upgrade tool by run `cargo install cargo-update`.

 7. After it you can upgrade all packages by `cargo install-update --all`.